Measurement of Neutrino Masses from Relative Velocities

 We have taken a single value of $v^{(bg)}=\sqrt{\langle v^2_{\nu c}\rangle}$ for each neutrino mass.
-For a given background velocity value, the dipole correlation depends on the neutrino mass value, as is shown in the equations in the Supplement.
+For a given background velocity value, the dipole correlation depends on the neutrino mass value, as is shown in the equations in the Supplemental Material \cite{SuppMat}.
 But in fact the bulk relative velocity varies from point to point in space.
 A more rigorous treatment would require a consideration of the distribution of the bulk velocity.
 The fact that both the typical value of bulk velocity and the dipole correlation for a given background velocity depend on the neutrino mass enhances the sensitivity for this technique.
 Below for simplicity we will consider only the typical values.

-\textit{Observability.} Neither the neutrinos nor the dark matter can be observed directly, but as their densities affect galaxy densities, their cross power can be inferred from the cross power of galaxies of different populations, provided that the biases of the two population have different dependence on neutrinos and dark matter.
+\textit{Observability.}---Neither the neutrinos nor the dark matter can be observed directly, but as their densities affect galaxy densities, their cross power can be inferred from the cross power of galaxies of different populations, provided that the biases of the two populations have different dependences on neutrinos and dark matter.
 Galaxies are known to be biased relative to each other \cite{2009MNRAS.392..682C}.
-The 21cm HIPASS galaxies typically have a bias of $b_c\sim 0.7$\cite{2007ApJ...654..702M} relative to the dark matter, whereas the bias for luminous red galaxies is typically greater than 1.
-For a galaxy population, we assume its density contrast is related to the dark matter and neutrino density constrasts $\delta_c,\delta_\nu$ as $\delta_g = b_c f_c \delta_c+ b_\nu f_\nu\delta_{\nu}$ as in \cite{Loverde}.
-The neutrino bias $b_\nu$ must be close to 1, since the halo mass scale $10^{12}\sim10^{13}M_\odot$ (or $1h^{-1}\sim2.2h^{-1}$Mpc in unperturbed universe) is smaller than the neutrino free streaming scale and coherent scale, so the effect of neutrinos on the halos are linear.
-If we consider the cross-correlation of two galaxy populations denoted by $\alpha, \beta$, and use $b_\alpha,b_\beta$ to denote $b_c$ for $\alpha, \beta$, then
+The 21cm HIPASS galaxies typically have a bias of $b_c\sim 0.7$ \cite{2007ApJ...654..702M} relative to the dark matter, whereas the bias for luminous red galaxies is typically greater than 1.
+For a galaxy population, we assume its density contrast is related to the dark matter and neutrino density contrasts $\delta_c,\delta_\nu$ as $\delta_g = b_c f_c \delta_c+ b_\nu f_\nu\delta_{\nu}$, where $f_c = \Omega_c/(\Omega_c+\Omega_\nu)$ and $f_\nu = \Omega_\nu/(\Omega_c+\Omega_\nu)$ \cite{2014arXiv1405.4855L}.
+Since the halo mass scale $10^{12}\sim10^{13}M_\odot$ is smaller than the neutrino free streaming and coherent scales, we expect the neutrino bias to be insensitive to halo mass.
+This can also be seen by deriving the halo bias via the peak-background split formalism or the extended Press-Schechter formalism (see, e.g., Ref. \cite{MBWbook}) with neutrino fluctuations only affecting the large scale background density.
+For the following calculations, we choose $b_\nu$ to be 1 but emphasize that an effect will be present as long as $b_\nu$ is the same for both galaxy populations, regardless of the particular value.
+The precise value could be calculated with the more elaborate treatment as prescribed in Ref. \cite{2014arXiv1408.1081L}.